cyrillelanchua/Cobb_Angle_calculator/README.md

 # Cobb_Angle_calculator
 Automatic cobb angle detection using the YOLO neural network.
+User would upload a picture of a Scoliosis X-ray and the device would automatically calculate the Cobb Angle of the Scoliosis.
 This was my thesis in college.
 Code and the GUI needs improvement.

 GUI was created using PyQt.
 This version uses the YOLOv3 coded in python3.7 with opencv 3.4.3.